diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

         k STRING
         v STRING

-These files can be read in from classpath as shown in `schedoscope.example.osm.stage.Nodes `
+These files can be read in from classpath.
+Have a look at the tutorial class `schedoscope.example.osm.stage.Nodes` .

-The inherent [Test Framework](Test Framework) allows test-driven development for schedoscope.
+The inherent [Test Framework](Test Framework) allows **test-driven development** for schedoscope.

-1. Create a stub for your view
+1. Create a stub for your view.
-2. Implement your testclass
+2. Implement your testclass.
-3. Implement your view while testing its behaviour using the provided test framework
+3. Implement your view while testing its behaviour using the provided test framework.

 ### Deployment
 Restart Schedoscope (your project).